aldebaro/dsp-projects/instantaneous_frequency/README.md

 - A generative model and a generalized trust region Newton method for noise reduction.
 Computational Optimization and Applications.
 Pulkkinen, Seppo & Mäkelä, Marko & Karmitsa, Napsu.
 57. 129-165.
 10.1007/s10589-013-9581-4.
 (2014).

+- Short Time Fourier Transform using Python and Numpy, 2014.
+Available in: <https://kevinsprojects.wordpress.com/2014/12/13/short-time-fourier-transform-using-python-and-numpy/>

+- How to Play Music Using Mathematics in Python, 2020.
+Available in: <https://towardsdatascience.com/mathematics-of-music-in-python-b7d838c84f72/>